Vision-LSTM: xLSTM as Generic Vision Backbone: Conclusion

 \section{Conclusion}

 Motivated by the success of xLSTM in language modeling, we introduced ViL, an adaption of the xLSTM architecture to vision tasks.
 ViL processes a sequence of patch tokens in alternating fashion.
-Odd blocks process image patches row-wise from top left to bottom right and even blocks go from bottom right to top left.
-Our new architecture outperforms SSM-based vision architectures and also optimized ViT models on ImageNet-1K classification, VTAB-1K transfer classification and ADE20K semantic segmentation.
+Odd blocks process image patches row-wise from top left to bottom right and even blocks go row-wise from bottom right to top left.
+Our new architecture outperforms SSM-based vision architectures, other autoregressive vision architectures and also optimized ViT models on ImageNet-1K classification, VTAB-1K transfer classification and ADE20K semantic segmentation.
 Remarkably, ViL is able to outperform ViT training pipelines, which are the result of years of hyperparameter tuning and transformer improvements.

 In the future, we see potential in applying ViL when high-resolution images are needed for optimal performance, such as semantic segmentation or medical imaging.
-In these settings, transformers suffer from high computational costs due to the quadratic complexity of self-attention, where ViL can use a chunked form to trade-off between its parallel form (quadratic complexity) and recurrent form (linear complexity).
-Additionally, improving pre-training schemes (e.g.\ via self-supervised learning), exploring better hyperparameter settings or investigating hierarchical architectures are promising future directions that could improve ViL even further.
+In these settings, transformers suffer from high computational costs due to the quadratic complexity of self-attention, where the linear complexity of ViL allows compute efficient processing of long sequences.
+Additionally, improving pre-training schemes (e.g., via self-supervised learning), exploring better hyperparameter settings or investigating hierarchical architectures are promising future directions.